MLDS-UT-Austin/long-comp-2025/README.md

 Write your agent in `submission.py` and use `@register_agent(<team name here>)` to register your agent under your team name.
 Also, please put your team member's name/emails in a comment at the top.
 You can name your class anything you want.
 Commit and push `submission.py` and any other files you added to the GitHub Classroom repository.

+## Rules

-Besides `submission.py` and any added files, do not modify any other files in the repository.
+* Besides `submission.py`, `requirements.txt`, and any added files, do not modify any other files in the repository.
 For instance, do not change `data.py`.
 If you need to store data, use a separate file.
+* Prompt injections are allowed.
+* You may not use any NLP models outside what is provided.